 The Australian Government expects all aged care providers to offer services that meet the needs of people with dementia.

-The Australian Government funds advisory services, education and training, support programs and other services for people with dementia, their families and carers.
+It funds Dementia Australia to provide advisory services, education and training, support programs and other services for people with dementia, their families and carers.